 Things look quite promising as a juvenile Montagu’s Harrier fly over the reserve and makes the waders feel a bit restless.
-After that, we start searching for waders, Pauline and Brian are happy to see their first Wood Sandpiper, then we are able to observe 12 more species of waders, included Collared Pratincole, Little and Ringed Plover, Little Stilt, Dunlin, Black-winged Stilt, Greenshank, Kentish Plover, Curlew Sandpiper, Common Sandpiper Snipe and the one I wanted to show them, a Pectoral Sandpiper.
-It is a vagrant American species which breeds in North America and NE Siberia.
+After that, we start scoping for waders, Pauline and Brian are happy to see their first Wood Sandpiper.
+In addition, we are able to observe 12 more species of waders, included Collared Pratincole, Little and Ringed Plover, Little Stilt, Dunlin, Black-winged Stilt, Greenshank, Kentish Plover, Curlew Sandpiper, Common Sandpiper Snipe and finally, the special one I wanted to show them, a Pectoral Sandpiper.
+This is a vagrant American species which breeds in North America and NE Siberia.
 It has been in the area the previous two days.

 Now it is time to take the car and drive 10 minutes to Catarroja and to continue bird watching Albufera de Valencia.
-Before we arrive to the reserve, we find a Iberian Grey Shrike looking at us from an electric wire.
+Before we arrive to the Tancat de Pipa reserve, we find a Iberian Grey Shrike looking at us from an electric wire.
 I have been seeing the same birds in the same place for at least three years! it is doing very well!.
 Once we get into the reserve, a big spot in the electric wire give away an Osprey.

 In the afternoon, we move to another habitat, the dunes.
 There, we find Red-legged Partridge, Crested Lark, Booted Eagle, Sardinian Warbler and Yellow-legged Gull by the seashore.
 To finish the tour I decide to cross the rice fields in search for raptors.
 We are lucky enough to see Marsh Harriers in different plumage, perfect to age them.

-One never knows what would bring you a day bird watching in the Albufera Valencia, it is an amazing birding area!!.
+One never knows what would bring you a day bird watching in the Albufera Valencia, it is an amazing birding area!!